 Greetings to you in the Name of our Lord Jesus Christ.
 My name is Alex Post, and I’m the District Life Coordinator for Iowa District East of the Lutheran Church – Missouri Synod.
 I am called to serve God’s people at Redeemer Lutheran Church in Marshalltown.
-And I am blessed by God with my wife Esther and our children Logan, Elsa, Nova, and Liam.
+And I am blessed by God with my wife Esther and our children Logan, Elsa, Nova, Liam, Ephraim, and Sophia.

 Our God is the giver of life.
 Jesus said, “I came that they may have life and have it abundantly.”
 Jesus laid down His life for His sheep willingly and took it back up again so that by believing in Him, they may have eternal life in His Name.
 We confess that God also gives us our earthly life, our material goods, and all that we need to support this body and life.
 We confess this in the 4th petition of the Lord’s Prayer: “Give us this day our daily bread.”
 We confess God’s gift of life in the 1st Article of the Creed: “I believe in God, the Father Almighty, Maker of heaven and earth.”
 And we confess God’s protection of life and condemnation of murder in the 5th Commandment: “You shall not murder.”